Zone defense in gridiron football: Cover 6

-Cover 6 call defensive strength to the Field instead of to the offensive formation or front, and organize personnel by field-side player and boundary-side player.
+Cover 6 calls defensive strength to the Field instead of to the offensive formation or front, and organize personnel by field-side player and boundary-side player.
 The position of the ball on the field therefore dictates the strength of the offense.
 In Cover 6 the field safety and field corner cover fourths of the field, and depend on a field outside linebacker to support them underneath.
 The free safety covers the boundary-side deep half, and the boundary corner plays the flat.
 Thus, the field side of the coverage is quarters, and the boundary side is cover 2.

 The Cover 6 gets its name from the fact that it combines elements of the Cover 2 (the strong safety covering half the field) and the Cover 4 on the opposite side.

 On the strong side, the corner and safety play "Cover 4 rules", which as above the corner and safety each have a quarter of the field working for depth in their zones.
 The "Sam" linebacker will be dropping outside to cover the flats.
 If in 3-4 the Middle Backer will cover that sides hook to curl if not blitzing.

 On the weak side, the corner and safety play "Cover 2 rules", which as above the corner stays home in the flats, and the safety covers the deep half.
 The "Will" backer will play hook to curl or blitz depending on the call.
 If in 3-4 usually the "Will" or the Middle Backer will blitz from that side.

 The Cover 6 is also good for calling a corner blitz from the weak side, and having the backer cover flats instead.

 Advantages

 Cover 6 blends the best of Cover 2 and Cover 4.
 On the boundary, Cover 6 uses a Cover 2 corner.
 The boundary corner sits at 5–7 yards and is in excellent position to attack flat passes and wide runs, as well as blitz from a short field position.
-The boundary safety plays at 12–15 yards and supports the boundary corner, providing good pass defense over the top, as well as being able to assist on any vertical release by a 3rd receiver from the field side.
+The boundary safety plays at 12–15 yards and supports the boundary corner, providing good pass defense over the top, as well as being able to assist on any vertical release by a third receiver from the field side.
 The field safety plays a hard read technique from 7–8 yards, reading first for run.
 He will fit hard and fast on run plays.
 He defends the pass by squatting or dropping over the #2 wide receiver.
 He will then play vertical patterns and in patterns by #2 then #1, passing off inside patterns.
 The Field corner plays a quarters deep coverage from 7–8 yards, reading the #1 wide receiver and playing all vertical and outside patterns.